Killer Queen (video game): Gameplay

+Workers can pick up berries (carrying only one at a time) and ride the snail, but cannot kill other units.
+However, if a Worker takes a berry to a Warrior gate, they become a Warrior until they die.
+Warriors cannot pick up berries or ride the snail, but they can kill other units and can fly.
+Workers can also take berries to Speed gates, which causes them to both move faster and ride the snail faster.
+(This speed upgrade is also maintained if the Worker turns into a Warrior.)

+The Queen, like a Warrior, cannot pick up berries or ride the snail, but can fly and kill other units.
+The Queen also has a special "dive" attack, and can touch gates to convert them to her team's side, preventing the enemy team from using them.
+However, as mentioned, if the Queen dies three times, the enemy team wins via Military Victory.

+If a team fulfills any one of the victory conditions, they immediately win the match.

 Development

 Killer Queen went through several iterations on its journey to the arcade, starting off as a college rec league-like outdoor field game inspired by the scent trails of ants.
-DeBonis and Mikros premiered the field game at New York University’s Come Out & Play festival, where it won awards for “Most Strategic” and “Best in Fest.”
+DeBonis and Mikros premiered the field game at New York City's Come Out & Play festival, where it won awards for “Most Strategic” and “Best in Fest.”
 After the success of the field game, the game grew into more of a passion project.
 Mikros and DeBonis - under the independent game studios Sortasoft and Smashworx - started developing the digital game alongside the field game in 2011.
 Iterations came and went, with one idea being a projected screen and 10 players holding retro NES controllers.
 It was when the two made a bet with NYU professor Charles J. Pratt, who thought the field game couldn’t be transformed into a successful multiplayer arcade game, that the structure of Killer Queen today started to take form.
 By 2013, DeBonis and Mikros had an early version of the arcade cabinet ready.
 With a commission from the NYU Game Center, the team dove into building the game’s cabinet and preparing the game for debut at the college’s fourth annual No Quarter exhibition.

 The duo wanted to maintain the social aspects of the field game, and pared down the player count to 10 total.
 WIth five on each side, jammed close together jostling for space on the arcade machine’s control panel, the repeating theme of “Meet Thy Neighbor” flashing across the screen is fitting.
 After the debut, Mikros and DeBonis took the game on a tour of arcade and video game shows, including Indiecade, GDC, the Amusement Expo and more.
 As players praised the raucous, community-oriented gameplay, investors and locations operators took interest.